 Use tag-based authorization.

-In this example, the selected controlled fields and user tag table fields are shown in the following figure.
+The selected controlled fields and user tag table fields are shown in the following figure.

 Click Save.

-View the authorization results in a dashboard.
+View the authorization result in a dashboard.

 What to do next